Ayehavgunne/Qactuar/README.md

 ```

 ## Usage
-During the install it creates a command line app.
+During the installation it creates a command line app.

 ### Command Line
 ```bash
 $ qactuar module:app
 ```
 If your module is in the python path then it will get imported and any ASGI
 compatible object in the module can be called.
-If the apps are setup in the
+If the apps are set up in the
 config (see Configuration section below) then you can just start up qactuar
 without any arguments.
 ```bash